-Medipharm Labs (MEDIF) CEO, Pat McCutcheon on Q 2020 Results - Earnings Call Transcript
+Medipharm Labs (MEDIF) CEO Pat McCutcheon on Q 2020 Results - Earnings Call Transcript

 Pat McCutcheon

 Thanks Laura and good morning everyone.
 To begin, I have never been more optimistic and energized about the significant opportunities ahead for Medipharm Labs and the global cannabis market.
 We are executing against an ambitious but focused multi-pronged, multi-year strategy that will position Medipharm Labs as a top global player.
-Our focus on product innovation, execution and good manufacturing practices - GMP, and our deep pharma industry experience is driving our business, creating further separation and advantages over our competitors globally.
+Our focus on product innovation, execution, and good manufacturing practices - GMP, and our deep pharma industry experience is driving our business, creating further separation and advantages over our competitors globally.

 Last week, we announced our decision to bolster MPL’s balance sheet and liquidity by completing a $37.8 million private placement with a committed institutional investor during a period of economic uncertainty due to the global pandemic.